ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/azure/scale-with-azure-arm-template.md

 sidebar_position: 3
 ---

+# Scale AMS with Azure ARM (Azure Resource Manager) Template

 Azure Resource Manager (ARM) is a service provided by Microsoft as part of its Azure cloud computing platform that allows for centralized resource management.
 Azure Resource Manager allows you to easily automate and orchestrate the deployment of Ant Media Server clusters using a single file.

-# Scale AMS with Azure ARM (Azure Resource Manager) Template
+## Creating Azure Resource Group

 Let's now dive into setting up the ARM template and proceed step by step.